 - How much work did you miss due to your injuries?
 Pay stubs and the number of days or weeks off of work help us determine your economic losses.
 Paid time off and sick days benefits can be factored in.

 - How much work will you miss in the future?
-Depending on the severity of your injuries, you may be unable to return to work for some time, you may have a permanently reduced capacity to work, or you may be disabled altogether or you may lose your job because of a car accident.
+Depending on the severity of your injuries, you may be unable to return to work for some time, you may have a permanently reduced capacity to work, you may be disabled altogether or you may lose your job because of a car accident.

 - How much pain and suffering has the accident caused?
 You may receive more compensation in this area if the injury is permanent, ongoing rehabilitation is necessary, you had surgeries or bear scars from it, or if the injury has impacted your relationships, hobbies, employment, and quality of life significantly.